Looking for more in Author Directory?

 Harry Josephine Giles's headshot

-Harry Josephine Giles is a writer and performer from Orkney, now living in Edinburgh.
-They have lived on four islands, each larger than the last.
-They have a MA in Theatre Directing and have been making and teaching poetry and performance for ten years, from theatres and libraries to schools to universities.
+Harry Josephine Giles is a writer and performer from Orkney, now living in Leith.
+She has lived on four islands, each larger than the last.
+She has a MA in Theatre Directing from East 15 Acting School and a PhD in Creative Writing from the University of Stirling.
+Harry Josephine's work generally happens in the crunchy places where performance and politics get muddled up.

 Harry Josephine has been Scottish Book Trust reader in residence at West Lothian Libraries, and run writing workshops and courses for organisations like LGBT Health & Wellbeing, Glasgow Disability Alliance, the Centre for Stewardship, alongside many schools and local authorities.
-They have had residencies as diverse as Govanhill Baths, Glen Nevis, Pitgaveny Farms and the Crichton Carbon Centre.
-Their themes include the environment, island culture, LGBT issues, minority language, and living a joyous life.
+She has had residencies as diverse as Govanhill Baths, Glen Nevis, Pitgaveny Farms and the Crichton Carbon Centre.
+Her themes include the environment, island culture, LGBT issues, minority language, and living a joyous life.

 (Works in Scots)